What is Git

 git pull https://github.com/manzurahmed/git-push-demo.git

-Now suppose we have done some excess works.
+Now suppose we have done some excess work.
 We do not want to commit those actions.
-We can write to eliminate these tasks with the help of Git command.
+We can write to eliminate these tasks with the help of the Git command.

 Git Branching and Merging

 The above functions of Git are quite simple.
 When a developer works on a project, the above commands are usually more used.
 However, working on a team requires a few more commands.
 Because, when we work on a team, many developers work together on the same project.
 It can be seen that each person is assigned to work on a number of features.
 And that’s where Branch’s idea came from.
 One person works at one branch.

 Once a feature’s work is completed, everything has to be linked back to the original project.
 It’s called Merge.

 git branch branch_name

 I’m giving a simple idea for a project.
 Well, if we’re building a website, one works with the “home” page, and the other works with the “about” page.
 Then, whoever works with the “home” page, will create a branch called “home”.
 And whoever works with “about”, will create a branch called “about”